Use the search strategies below to jump start your next job or internship search. Use two or more concurrently to shorten the length of your search!

 - Intern - make the most of your internship by requesting informational interviews

-- Intern for a Day - one day shadowing experience that allows students to forge connections
+- Intern for a Day - one day shadowing experience that allows current students to forge connections

 - Road Trips to the Real World- Visit an organization for a day over winter break